radynamics/DalliPay/README.md

 -wallet         Wallet used as sender for "pain001ToCrypto" or as source for "cryptoToCamt054" -walletSecret   Secret/PrivateKey of sending wallet.
 Only needed for "pain001ToCrypto".
--n              "test" for Testnet, "live" for Livenet
+-n              "test" for Testnet, "live" for Livenet -from           Transactions from in format yyyyMMddHHmmss (last 7 days if omitted) -until          Transactions until in format yyyyMMddHHmmss (now if omitted)
 ```

 ## Run demo